What are ACH Payments ? ACH Debit & Credit Explained

 Understanding the difference between ACH payments and debit card transactions can help you determine which payment method is best for your business.
 Both are popular options for receiving customer payments, but they each have their benefits and drawbacks.

 In this article, we’ll explain the basics of how debit cards and ACH (Automated Clearing House) payments work.
-Then we’ll discuss the pros and cons of using either one for your business.
+Then, we’ll discuss the pros and cons of using either one for your business so that you have a full understanding of ACH vs debit card.

 Debit Card Payment